damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 If you need a letter from GitLab verifying your employment/contractor status, please send the request to People Ops citing what information is needed.
 We will provide most recent title, dates of employment, and salary information.
 We will also verify, but not provide National Identification Numbers.
 People Ops will send you the letter once it is completed.
 In addition, if the request comes from a third party, People Ops will always verify that the information is appropriate to share.
 If you are a US Employee you can follow these [instructions](https://drive.google.com/a/gitlab.com/file/d/0B4eFM43gu7VPYlZ4RWNpaFZHRU1UYjJJdmxXaUlFLTJ0OXhB/view?usp=sharing) for an automated verification through TriNet.

-GitLabbers are not authorized by the company to speak on its behalf to complete reference requests for GitLabbers no longer working for GitLab.
+GitLabbers are not authorized by the company to speak on its behalf to complete reference requests for team members no longer working for GitLab.
 If a team member would like to give a personal reference based on their experience with the former team member, it must be preceded by a statement that the reference is not speaking on behalf of the company.
-To reinforce this fact, personal references should never be on company letterhead and telephone references should never be on company time.
+For example, the reference should not be on company letterhead.

+You do not need to ask permission to give a personal reference, but please ensure that you are always truthful.
+If the majority of the reference is negative, instead refuse to provide one.
+Negative references can result in legal action in some jurisdictions.

+If an ex team member acted in a malicious way against GitLab we'll do a company wide announcement on the team call not to provide a reference.

 ## Office addresses
 {: #addresses}